square/leakcanary/docs/recipes.md

 LeakCanary.setConfig(config);
 ```

-The LeakCanary UI can be configured by overriding the following resources:
+Configure the LeakCanary UI by overriding the following resources:

 * `mipmap/leak_canary_icon` see [Icon and label](#icon-and-label)
 * `string/leak_canary_display_activity_label` see [Icon and label](#icon-and-label)